 Looking Ahead.
 While utility-led internal programs are expected to continue to support coal-plant employee transitions, the scale of change needed to support decarbonization requires a larger effort.
-Expanding efforts to re-skill, redeploy, and transition employees will be critical, as transitioning to existing similar jobs becomes more limited over time.
+Expanding efforts to reskill, redeploy, and transition employees will be critical, as transitioning to existing similar jobs becomes more limited over time.
 Additionally, continued labor union partnerships and support will be critical as the industry continues to transition.

-Economic modeling in this study (see Part 2, Chapter 5, Section 3) shows that overall utility jobs in the Industrial Heartland region could increase significantly in the Heartland region under the Roosevelt Scenario as the economy transitions to higher levels of EV adoption and greater electrification overall.
-However, the skills needed to operate a power plant in 2021 compared to those needed to support the energy sector in 2050 will require re-skilling and re-training over an extended period of time.
-For example, transitioning from the role of a coal power plant operator to a substation operator in electric distribution operations within the same company may take three to four years of re-skilling.
-This re-skilling and redeployment should also be supported by a broader effort to align skilled trades hiring practices across departments.
+Economic modeling in this study (see 2.5.3) shows that overall utility jobs in the Industrial Heartland region could increase significantly in the Heartland region under the Roosevelt Scenario as the economy transitions to higher levels of EV adoption and greater electrification overall.
+However, the skills needed to operate a power plant in 2021 compared to those needed to support the energy sector in 2050 will require reskilling and retraining over an extended period of time.
+For example, transitioning from the role of a coal power plant operator to that of a substation operator in electric distribution operations within the same company may take three to four years of reskilling.
+This reskilling and redeployment should also be supported by a broader effort to align skilled trades hiring practices across departments.

 Future policies, initiatives, and processes to support the transition of employees from coal facilities to new opportunities should be informed and guided by defining what the employee experience will be in the process.
 Cross-sector collaboration with both utility and non-utility partners to meet future challenges can facilitate a thoughtful and just transition for employees.
-This may include labor, government and regulatory bodies, apprenticeship programs, community colleges, and education institutions, community partners, and the business community.
+This may include labor, government, and regulatory bodies; apprenticeship programs; community colleges; education institutions; community partners; and the business community.
 Policy initiatives to support this approach are highlighted below.

 - Employment Disparities.
-Refer employment disparity issues to the Transportation Electrication Commission, including: - Organize (PRO) Act.
-S1, S2. - Use of Temporary and Contract Employees.
+Refer employment disparity issues to the Transportation Electrification Commission, including: - Union Access.
+Reform access to unions by enacting the Protect the Right to Organize (PRO) Act.
+2.1.1, 2.1.2 - Use of Temporary and Contract Employees.
 Reduce the use of temporary, contract employees in EV assembly plants and supply chain companies by redefining the legal definition of an employee.
-S2 - Sectoral Bargaining.
-Require the Department of Labor to create a commission on the benefits, structure and implementation of sectoral bargaining in the motor vehicle industry within the jurisdiction of the USMCA, mandating delivery of a report to Congress within 18 months.
-S1, S2 - Government Procurement and Federal Infrastructure Investments.
-Use government procurement of EVs and federally-funded infrastructure investments to promote job quality, on-the-job training opportunities, and domestic manufacturing.
-S1, S2 - EV Tax Credits.
+2.1.2 - Sectoral Bargaining.
+Require the Department of Labor to create a commission on the benefits, structure, and implementation of sectoral bargaining in the motor vehicle industry within the jurisdiction of the USMCA, mandating delivery of a report to Congress within 18 months.
+2.1.1, 2.2.2 - Government Procurement and Federal Infrastructure Investments.
+Use government procurement of EVs and federally funded infrastructure investments to promote job quality, on-the-job training opportunities, and domestic manufacturing.
+2.1.1, 2.1.2 - EV Tax Credits.
 Use consumer EV tax credits to enhance job quality.
-S1, S2, S3 - Job Training.
-S4 - o ETAA.
-Establish a federal Energy Transition Adjustment Assistance program for displaced motor vehicle and energy workers. - Cross Sector Collaboration.
-Promote cross-sector collaboration for employee training between growing and declining sectors. - o Incumbent Employer Tax Credit.
+2.1.1, 2.1.2, 2.1.3 - Job Training.
+2.1.4 - ETAA.
+Establish a federal Energy Transition Adjustment Assistance program for displaced motor vehicle and energy workers. - Cross-Sector Collaboration.
+Promote cross-sector collaboration for employee training between growing and declining sectors. - Incumbent Employer Tax Credit.
 Encourage employers to "retain and retrain" their existing employees for new roles with retraining tax credits. - Utility Industry Job Training Study.
-Require DOE to perform a thirty year assessment needs study of the utility workforce.
+Require DOE to perform a 30-year assessment needs study of the utility workforce.

-Chapter 2: Municipal Stability
+2.2 Municipal Stability

-Section 1: Municipal Stability- Challenges to Repurposing Auto-Dominated Communities
+2.2.1 Municipal Stability: Challenges to Repurposing Auto-Dominated Communities